maubanel/p4v-unreal/installing/README.md

 The one change to their default settings that i like to make is to avoid issues trying to load your prior repository.
 The default behavior is to _Restore all previous opened connections_ which sounds convenient.
 The issue arises when this server is not available or you are trying to load a different server.
 It takes a long time to determine if it is available and you do not get the connection dialogue.

 I prefer to always have the connection dialogue come up as it is immediate and I don't have to wait a minute or two for P4V to decide that it can't find the server.
-So I change the **Edit | Preferences | Connections** category to *Show the Perforce Connection Dialogue*.
+So I change the **Edit | Preferences | Connections** category to *Show the Perforce Connection Dialog*.

 ![change default to show at dialup](images/ShowAtDialup.png)